Self Employed Tax Return Example USA-based (Tax Year 2025 Guide)

 Estimated Tax for Individuals

-Used to calculate and remit quarterly estimated tax payments.
-Generally required if you expect to owe $1,000 or more in taxes.
+Used to calculate and remit quarterly estimated payments.
+Required when you expect to owe $1,000 or more in federal taxes and withholding will not cover it.

 Schedule 1